A Shot in the Dark (1964 film): Production

 Sellers was attached to star in the adaptation of Harry Kurnitz's Broadway hit before the release and success of The Pink Panther, but was not pleased with the script by Alec Coppel and Norman Krasna.
 Walter Mirisch approached Blake Edwards and asked him to take over as director of A Shot in the Dark from Anatole Litvak.
-Edwards declined initially, but eventually relented under pressure on the condition he could rewrite the script and substitute Inspector Clouseau for the lead character and choreograph comic scenes on the fly as he and Sellers had successfully done for their previous film.
+Edwards declined initially, but eventually relented under pressure on the condition he could rewrite the script, substitute Inspector Clouseau for the lead character, and choreograph comic scenes on the fly as he and Sellers had successfully done for their previous film.

+Edwards' rewritten script bore little resemblance to Kurnitz's play, and in response Sellers's co-star Walter Matthau quit the film.
+Sophia Loren also had to quit several days before production began to recover from throat surgery.
+After Shirley MacLaine turned down the role, Romy Schneider was cast.
+However, she also had to quit due to her commitments with Good Neighbor Sam (1964) and was replaced with Elke Sommer.
+Sommer used part of her salary to "buy her way out" of a film deal in West Germany and sign a new contract with MGM Studios.

+Principal photography began on November 18, 1963, at MGM-British Studios in Borehamwood, England.
+Shooting also took place in Paris and London.
 The relationship between Edwards and Sellers deteriorated to such a point that at the conclusion of the film they vowed never to work together again.
 They eventually reconciled to collaborate successfully four years later on The Party, and on three more "Pink Panther" films in the 1970s.

 Taking inspiration from his teacher Ed Parker in martial arts, Edwards created the new character Cato Fong using the American Kenpo style.
 Parker briefly worked alongside Edwards learning more about cinematography and suggested that he implement slow motions at certain fight scenes in order to increase the dramatic effect and make the moves more noticeable for audiences.
 Following a favorable response from viewers, Edwards continued to use this effect in following Pink Panther films.

 As with most of the other Clouseau films, A Shot in the Dark features an animated opening titles sequence produced by DePatie-Freleng Enterprises utilizing an animated version of Inspector Clouseau.
 This film and Inspector Clouseau are the only Clouseau films not to feature the Pink Panther character in the opening titles.
 Henry Mancini's theme for this film serves as opening theme and incidental music in The Inspector cartoon shorts made by DePatie-Freleng from 1965 to 1969.

-The title song 'The Shadows of Paris' was written by Henry Mancini.
+The title song, "The Shadows of Paris", was written by Henry Mancini.
 The singer is not credited but contemporary trade reports confirm it was Decca Records recording artist Gina Carroll.